-- What is the history of this community and what is important to it? - What data, information and local knowledge can we collect and use to understand this community better? - Which voices in the community do we need to hear from? - Who are the unusual suspects we could connect with to gain different perspectives? - What networks, links or systems can we connect with to contribute to our understanding? - What opportunities are we providing people to add to our understanding? - What tools do we have and what skills do we need to gain a better understanding of the community?
+- What is the history of this community, network or group and what is important to it? - What data, information and knowledge can we collect and use to understand better? - Which voices do we need to hear from?
+What voices don't we hear from, but need to? - What networks, links or systems can we connect with to contribute to our understanding? - What opportunities are we providing people to add to our understanding? - What tools do we have and what skills do we need to gain a better understanding of the community, network or group?